 Unit Pins, Specialized Assignment Pins, or any other such device as authorized by the Chief of Police will be worn above the nameplate and any ribbons.
 Up to two such pins may be worn.
-The first will be worn centered one quarter inch above the nameplate or ribbon(s).
-The second will be worn centered one quarter inch above the first pin.
+The first will be worn centered 1/4" above the nameplate or ribbon(s).
+The second will be worn centered 1/4" above the first pin.
 The longer pin should be placed below the shorter pin, presenting a triangular appearance with the nameplate as the base.
 A list of approved pins is located in the appendix of this policy.